Ombai Strait: Tourism

-East Timor's whale watching industry is focused on the Ombai-Wetar route, and has been growing rapidly since the 2010s.
+Timor-Leste's whale watching industry is focused on the Ombai-Wetar route, and has been growing rapidly since the 2010s.
 Annual migrations of whales and dolphins through the route's generally calm waters provide some of the best and most accessible whale watching in the world.
 The cetaceans migrating along the route are often very close to shore; networks of local residents record their movements and behaviour, and then report it in 'real time' to researchers and Dili-based whale watching tour operators.

-The island of Atauro, at the north eastern end of the strait, has been described as the highlight of any diving trip to East Timor.
+The island of Atauro, at the north eastern end of the strait, has been described as the highlight of any diving trip to Timor-Leste.
 Atauro's west coast dive sites, located within the strait, are said to be the best way to experience the island's diving.
 There are other dive sites in the strait, near Dili including Tasitolu, and dive sites at Alor, but Alor's main diving areas are not within the strait.